The Division 2 gets The Summit free update on September 22

 As part of the update, Season 3 will begin with a new manhunt, and major improvements will be made to the game’s core features.
 While The Summit and Season 3 are available for Warlords of New York owners, the game improvements will be available for all players.

-The Division 2 is available on the Xbox One, including the Xbox One X, PlayStation 4, and Windows PC, Stadia, and Uplay+, Ubisoft’s subscription service.
+The Division 2 is available on the Xbox One, including the Xbox One X, PlayStation 4, PC, Stadia, and Uplay+, Ubisoft’s subscription service.

 Ubisoft also announced that the game will be backward compatible on the Xbox Series X, Xbox Series S, and PlayStation 5, allowing you to play The Division 2 on the new generation of consoles.
 In addition, the game will be cross-play compatible with next-gen consoles.
 This means agents on PlayStation 4 can battle it out with agents on PlayStation 5.
 Players on Xbox One can also take on agents on Xbox Series X and Xbox Series S.